Hannah-Richert/iannwtf_hw7/README.md

 -
 ### Should you rather take this as a regression, or a classification problem?
-In our we problem our input consists of 25 numbers and our target is either 1 or 0, depending on the sum of all inputs. therefor this is a function with the dimensions R^25 -> {0,1}.
+In our we problem our input consists of 25 numbers and our target is either 1 or 0, depending on the sum of all inputs.
-Because the dimensions get reduced, it is a classification problem.
+Because this is a function with the dimensions R^25 -> {0,1}, it is a classification problem.